Over the years I’ve been developing film, I must have run into every problem in the book at least once.

 The solution: Reflections caused by light reflecting off the film scan.
 So the easiest way to remove them is to turn off any nearby light sources that may interfere with the scan itself.
 It’s often best to scan film in the darkest conditions possible while using a good light source.

-Color film appears more blue than normal
+Color film appears more red or blue than normal

 When it comes to temperature control, color film is much more susceptible to variations in temperature than black and white film.
 If the C41 developer temperature is too hot, the film will come out bluer than normal.
 If the developer temperature is colder than 39°C, the film will become more red.